The measures being used to mitigate the social and economic impact of COVID-19

 The main measures were as follows:

-- Ban on gathering of more than 5 people in public areas
+- Ban on gatherings of more than 5 people in public areas

 - Closures of school, universities and other education and training facilities